SGLang with Gaudi FAQs

 --max-seq-len 4096

-Q: I’m getting Out of Memory (OOM) errors.
+I’m getting Out of Memory (OOM) errors.
 How do I fix this?

-A: Try these solutions in order:
+Try the following solutions in order:

 1. Reduce concurrent requests: